Diiamon/Election-News-Article-Exploration/README.md

-# Analyzing Bias in 2024 UK Election News Articles
+# Analysing Bias in 2024 UK Election News Articles

 ## Table of Contents